 CAN I CONTRIBUTE TO THE ZINE?

+We are now accepting submission for Swift Volume Two.
 We welcome submissions of your art, photography, poetry, cartoons, short stories, opinion pieces, academic papers & research etc. they are all considered for inclusion.
 If you have a petition or organised protest then feel free to drop me a line with details for inclusion in the zine.
 Please feel free to contact co-editor Leanne Warren at firstname.lastname@example.org if you would like to discuss further or submit something for consideration.
-Although the zine will not contain paid advertisements, published contributors are welcome to promote their work & social media in the zine.
+Although the publication will not contain paid advertisements, published contributors are welcome to promote their work & social media in Swift.

-You can support the next edition of Swift by contributing to the Swift GoFundMe page or by purchasing a paper copy here:
+You can support the next edition of Swift by contributing to the Swift GoFundMe.
+You can purchase a paperback copy here: